Selecting a snickerdoodle cookie from the bakery or grocery store is always a tense gamble:

 - 3/4 cup granulated sugar

 - 1 1/4 cups all-purpose einkorn flour

 - 1/2 teaspoon fine sea salt

-- Preheat the oven to 350°F (180°C) and line two baking sheets with parchment paper.
+- Preheat the oven to 350°F. Line two baking sheets with parchment paper or silicone mats.

 - Category: Cookies